r00b/cessna-private-pilot-course/1.3-takeoffs-and-landings/1-basic-weather-theory.md

 ![Gust front](images/gust-front.png)

-* Embedded thunderstorms are hiddene in other clouds and dangerous to IFR pilots without on-board radar (cannot be spotted visually)
+* Embedded thunderstorms are hidden in other clouds and dangerous to IFR pilots without on-board radar (cannot be spotted visually)

 ![Gust front](images/gust-front-2.png)